Semiinfinite sheaves on affine flag varieties: Affine Weyl group and orbits

 Similar considerations hold for the $\siIw$-equivariant versions of these $\infty$-categories and functors; in this case we have

 We normalize these equivalences in such a way that the forgetful functors

 corresponds to the forgetful functor

 under these equivalences and those of~\eqref{eqn:si-sheaves-orbits}.
-We will also call \emph{perverse t-structure} the unique t-structure on $\Shv(\siIw \backslash \fS_w)$, resp.~$\Shv(\siIw \backslash \rS_\lambda)$, such that~\eqref{eqn:oblv-Sw}, resp.~\eqref{eqn:oblv-Slambda}, is t-exact with respect to the perverse t-structures.
+We will also use \emph{perverse t-structure} to mean the unique t-structure on $\Shv(\siIw \backslash \fS_w)$, resp.~$\Shv(\siIw \backslash \rS_\lambda)$, such that~\eqref{eqn:oblv-Sw}, resp.~\eqref{eqn:oblv-Slambda}, is t-exact with respect to the perverse t-structures.
 We will use similar notation as above for these t-structures.
 The definition of the rank of an object in the heart of the perverse t-structure translates verbatim to this setting.

 \begin{rmk} Since both parts of the standard t-structure on $\Vect_\bk$ are stable under filtered colimits, the same property holds for the perverse t-structures on $\Shv(\siIw \backslash \fS_w)$, $\Shv(\siIwu \backslash \fS_w)$, $\Shv(\siIw \backslash \rS_\lambda)$, $\Shv(\siIwu \backslash \rS_\lambda)$. \end{rmk}